ibra-kdbra/Cpp_Projects/Simple-Code/README.md

 - Single traversal
 - Stack-based traversal
-- Ditance between nodes in a Binary Tree
+- Distance between nodes in a Binary Tree
 - Convert sorted array to a balanced Binary Search Tree
 - Diameter of a Binary Tree
 - Equal tree partition